GeorgiGotev/Food-Hunt/README.md

 # Food-Hunt

-The application represents a SPA application where users could see/post/edit/delete/buy offers.
+The application represents a SPA application where users could see/post/edit/delete/like recipes.
 For the purpose of Front-End development it was used React.js with a building tool Vite.
 For the purpose of storing information and authentication/authorization it was used Firestore.
 Using Firebase Google cloud storage as a storage to file uploads and downloads.